Dr. Jana Riess & The Twible

 Creation and the Environment: "This fragile earth, our island home."

 During the Great Fifty Days of Easter, the Sunday Forum will focus on God's creation and our enjoyment, use, and care of the environment.
 Our Presiding Bishop, Michael Curry, encourages us to "encounter and honor the face of God in creation."
 If you are interested in helping to plan and present this series, please talk with Sheila Brockmeier, Carol Vagnini, or Carol Gerard at your earliest convenience.

-Charlie is convening a Seekers'/Inquirers' Class during the Season of Epiphany for those who want to deepen their understanding of the faith we experience and practice within our Anglican/Episcopal tradition.
+Charlie is planning to convene a 6-week Summer Seekers'/Inquirers' Class for those who want to deepen their understanding of the faith we experience and practice within our Anglican/Episcopal tradition.
 These relaxed and fun conversations are especially helpful for those who are new or relatively new to the Episcopal Church, but even long-time Episcopalians are enjoying meeting new people and learning new things.
 (And, for those who may choose to do so, this class is preparing them to be confirmed or received into the Episcopal Church by Bishop O'Neill.)

 Interested?
 Questions?
 Please talk to Charlie or send him an email at CFBrumbaugh@gmail.com.